ederign/uberfire-docs/docs/uberfireExtensions/radExtensions.md

 Uberfire Apps will be detailed in the next section.

-There is also a  a [video](http://youtu.be/Yhg31m4kRsM) showing this features working with DashBuilder.
+Her is a [video](http://youtu.be/Yhg31m4kRsM) showing this features working with DashBuilder.